-Devices that have kodi installed with addons are illegal… Sales of devices that have pre-installed software for obtaining copyrighted content are illegal, according to today's ruling of the European Court of Justice.
-The decision was the result of a complaint from the anti-piracy BREIN to a store selling multimedia players with anti-piracy software (Kodi).
+Devices that have kodi installed with addons illegal… Selling devices that have software pre-installed to get infringing content Copyright are illegal, according to today's decision of the European Court of Justice.
+The decision was the result of a complaint by the anti-piracy BREIN against a store that sold media players with software that facilitated piracy (Kodi).

-Note that in the last 12 months there has been a very large increase in sales of devices that have preinstalled software that facilitates streaming piracy.
+It should be noted that in the last 12 months there has been a very large increase in sales of devices that have pre-installed software that facilitates piracy through streaming.

 Of course, we talk about the various TVBoxes that come with pre-installed kodi and the addons that allow the streaming of pirated movies.

-Usually running on Android and the Kodi platform with various third-party add-ons, the devices turn into absolute pirates tools since you can find the latest movies, TV shows and live sports.
+Usually work with Android and the Kodi platform with various third-party add-ons, devices turn into ultimate hacking tools since you can find the latest movies, TV shows and live sports.

-Perhaps one of the hundreds of sites that participated in these sales was the Dutch Filmspeler.nl.
-The online store was the target of the BREIN Piracy Group.
-Filmspeler's owners believed their pre-set devices were legitimate, arguing that their sale was not a felony as defined by the EU Copyright Directive.
+One of perhaps hundreds of sites participating in these sales was the Dutch Filmspeler.nl.
+That electronic store was the target of the anti-piracy team BREIN.
+The owners of Filmspeler considered their pre-configured devices to be legal, arguing that selling them did not constitute a crime as defined by the EU Copyright Directive.

-The case began in 2015 when a Dutch district court initially received a complaint and referred it to the EU Court of Justice.
-It was asked to consider whether it is illegal to sell a product (in this case a media player) with pre-installed plugins that contain links to websites that distribute copyrighted works, such as movies, TV shows and live broadcasts, without permission.
+The case began in 2015 when a Dutch district court initially received a complaint and referred it to the Court of Justice of the EU.
+It was asked to consider whether it was illegal to sell a product (in this case a media player) with pre-installed plugins that contain links to websites that distribute copyrighted works, such as movies, TV shows and live broadcasts, without permission.

-It should be mentioned that the owner of Filmspeler, Mr. Wullems, was advertising his devices that had Kodi pre-installed with add-ons that break the law.
-Filmspeler advertised the media players as ways to watch content for free.
+Let's say that the owner of Filmspeler, Mr. Wullems, advertised his Kodi pre-installed devices with law-breaking add-ons.
+Filmspeler advertised media players as ways of tracking content without payment.

 That is, he did not even need a lawyer.